 Be careful when setting up a trust.
 Trust maintenance fees vary widely and some banks demand variable fees.
 Check with your real estate professional or an attorney before signing your trust.

-Benefits or corporations include lower set up costs, the ability to own multiple properties, sell part or the entire corporation (stock), or make the corporation dormant which limits accounting expenses.
+Benefits of corporations include possible lower set up costs, the ability to own multiple properties, and the ability to sell part or the entire corporation (stock).

-A Mexican Notario is an attorney and acts as an extension of a judge or government.
-The Notario’s duties are to give legal advice, approve and record legal contracts, wills, powers of attorney, transfer of real property title, depositions and act as an official witness.
-All property purchases in Mexico require a Notario.
+A Mexican notario is an attorney and acts as an extension of a judge or government.
+The notario’s duties are to give legal advice; to approve and record legal contracts, wills, powers of attorney, and depositions; to effect the transfer of real property titles; and to act as an official witness.
+All property purchases in Mexico require a notario.

-The purchase process is usually a few simple steps: Offer and acceptance of the sales price, signing a sales contract and making a down payment, bank trust set up and preparation of the deed for signing (this usually takes 60 to 90 days), and finally signing the deed and making the remaining payment.
+The purchase process is usually a few simple steps: (1) the offer and acceptance of the sales price, (2) the signing a sales contract and making of a down payment, (3) the set up of the bank trust and preparation of the deed for signing (this usually takes 60 to 90 days), and finally, (4) the signing of the deed and payment of the balance owing

-Though an attorney is not necessary to purchase property in Mexico I recommend that all first time buyers in a foreign country be represented by a competent attorney to assist in the process of the contract, trust or corporate set up, and closing.
-I will be happy to recommend qualified local English speaking attorneys.
+Though an attorney is not necessary to purchase property in Mexico, I recommend that all first time buyers in a foreign country be represented by a competent attorney to assist in the process of the contract, the set up of the trust or corporation, and the closing.
+I will be happy to recommend qualified, local English-speaking attorneys.

 After the Mexican Revolution, the Mexican government granted land to communities for common use.
 A community could claim unused land and petition the Mexican government to establish an ejido.
 This land was held in common by all ejido members and could not be sold out of the ejido.
 Ejido land can not be “owned” by anyone who is not a member of the specific ejido, and foreigners cannot become members.
 I do not recommend the purchase of ejido lands to my clients due to the risks involved.